Petroleum and Flammable Materials Storage License SCDF submission

 Tips for Faster Online Application of Petroleum and Flammable Materials Storage Licence

 The online application process for a Petroleum and Flammable Materials Storage Licence in Singapore typically takes around 10 to 15 working days to be processed, assuming all required documents are submitted correctly.
+The licence is usually issued only after successful payment.

 However, this timeframe may vary depending on the complexity of the application and the workload of the relevant authorities.